boxdot/gerritbot-rs/README.md

 This is useful, when the bot is running in a private network and does not have a connection to the internet.
 SQS is playing the role of a gateway between the internet and the internal traffic.

-To forward the Spark messages to a SQS use an AWS API Gateway.
+To forward the WebEx Teams messages to a SQS use an AWS API Gateway.

 ## Gerrit